-Each tournament must provide, either complimentary or at a cost, food for the competitors.
-Food service should begin no later than the first day of qualifying and continue until the completion of the tournament.
+General.
+Each tournament must provide a variety of suitable and of high-quality food for the competitors on-site or, as approved by ATP, within reasonable distance of the tournament venue.
+Food service for ATP 250 and Challenger Tour tournaments should begin no later than the day before the start of the qualifying and continue until the completion of the tournament.